aliparlakci/bulk-downloader-for-reddit/README.md

 ---

 ## Requirements
-- Python 3.x (although the latest version of python is suggested, you can use 3.6.5 since it runs perfectly on that version)
+- Python 3.x*
 - imgurpython library
 - praw library

-You can install Python 3 here: [https://www.python.org/downloads/](https://www.python.org/downloads/)
+You can install Python 3 here: [https://www.python.org/downloads/](https://www.python.org/downloads/) You have to check "**Add Python 3 to PATH**" option when installing in order it to run correctly.

 You can install libraries through [terminal](https://www.google.com.tr/search?q=how+to+open+terminal) via *pip*:
 ```
 pip install imgurpython praw
 ```
+*\*:Although the latest version of python is suggested, you can use 3.6.5 since it runs perfectly on that version*

 ---